 IPEN Co-Chair, Dr. Tadesse Amera, expressed his views on the ambition and the way forward that is needed to achieve the sound management of chemicals and waste by making an intervention.
 Read Dr. Amera's full intervention here.

 "You Trash My Cash" with Women Engage for a Common Future (WECF)

-At a skill-share session on local solutions for sustainable consumption and production in energy, water, chemicals from Europe, Asia, Africa, Semia Gharbi (IPEN Regional Coordinator for Middle East and North Africa) presented on the issue of gender and chemicals.
+At a skill-share session on local solutions for sustainable consumption and production in energy, water and chemicals from Europe, Asia, Africa, Semia Gharbi (IPEN Regional Coordinator for Middle East and North Africa) presented on the issue of gender and chemicals.

 How Education Curricula Can Improve Sustainable Consumption and Production

 Semia Gharbi of AEEFG (IPEN Regional Hub Coordinator), also discussed the effects education can have on sustainable consumption and production at a side event on March 14th.
 Semia presented a project in Tunisia, where the life science curriculum for students in grade school incorporated environmental issues, in order to raise awareness about the issue.
 The project enstilled the idea in these students that they can be the drivers of change.
 Semia's project is the first of its kind, showing how middle educaton can take a key role in implementing SDGs.

 The Second Edition of the Global Chemicals Outlook

 At UNEA4, the second edition of the Global Chemicals Outlook was released.
 IPEN Sr. Science Advisor, Joe DiGangi, served on the Steering Committee for this important Global Report (available here).